-As a specialist in East Africa, I have recently published a co-edited a special issue of The International Journal of African Historical Studies 45, 1 (2012) titled “Towards a History of Violence in Colonial Kenya.”
+As a specialist in East Africa, I have recently published articles on Kenyan sport history and a co-edited a special issue of The International Journal of African Historical Studies 45, 1 (2012) titled “Towards a History of Violence in Colonial Kenya.”
 I have also published articles in African Affairs, Africa Today and History in Africa on topics related to ethnicity in colonial and postcolonial Kenya.
-I am currently working on a book manuscript which examines the ways Africans have historically constructed their ethnic identities in Kenya, as well as a new project which explores the social history of indigenous sporting traditions in East Africa.
+I am currently working on a co-authored book manuscript with Katherine Luongo, Obama and Kenya: Contested Histories and the Politics of Belonging, which examines the ways African and non-African audiences have used controversial readings of Kenya's past to interpret the political assendency of a U.S. president.

 Regularly Taught Courses:

 - Conflict in Africa

 - Contemporary Africa

 - Representations of Africa: Myth and Reality